Skip to main content

 This article desccribes in detail what the Optmyzr Sidekick MCP is and provides configuration steps.

-Written by Radhika Shenoy
+Written by Anshika Srivastava

 Optmyzr provides a Model Context Protocol (MCP) endpoint that allows AI assistants to securely interact with your Optmyzr account through Sidekick.